City: Public space

 Cities typically have public spaces where anyone can go.
 These include privately owned spaces open to the public as well as forms of public land such as public domain and the commons.
 Western philosophy since the time of the Greek agora has considered physical public space as the substrate of the symbolic public sphere.
 Public art adorns (or disfigures) public spaces.
 Parks and other natural sites within cities provide residents with relief from the hardness and regularity of typical built environments.
-Urban green spaces are another component of public space that provide the benefit of mitigating the urban heat island effect, especially with cities that are in warmer climates.
-These spaces prevent carbon imbalances, extreme habitat losses, electricity and water consumption and human health risks.
+Urban green spaces are another component of public space that provides the benefit of mitigating the urban heat island effect, especially in cities that are in warmer climates.
+These spaces prevent carbon imbalances, extreme habitat losses, electricity and water consumption, and human health risks.

 Internal structure

-Urban structure generally follows one or more basic patterns: geomorphic, radial, concentric, rectilinear, and curvilinear.
-Physical environment generally constrains the form in which a city is built.
-If located on a mountainside, urban structure may rely on terraces and winding roads.
+The urban structure generally follows one or more basic patterns: geomorphic, radial, concentric, rectilinear, and curvilinear.
+The physical environment generally constrains the form in which a city is built.
+If located on a mountainside, urban structures may rely on terraces and winding roads.
 It may be adapted to its means of subsistence (e.g. agriculture or fishing).
 And it may be set up for optimal defense given the surrounding landscape.
 Beyond these "geomorphic" features, cities can develop internal patterns, due to natural growth or to city planning.

 In a radial structure, main roads converge on a central point.
 This form could evolve from successive growth over a long time, with concentric traces of town walls and citadels marking older city boundaries.
 In more recent history, such forms were supplemented by ring roads moving traffic around the outskirts of a town.
 Dutch cities such as Amsterdam and Haarlem are structured as a central square surrounded by concentric canals marking every expansion.
 In cities such as Moscow, this pattern is still clearly visible.

 A system of rectilinear city streets and land plots, known as the grid plan, has been used for millennia in Asia, Europe, and the Americas.
-The Indus Valley civilisation built Mohenjo-Daro, Harappa and other cities on a grid pattern, using ancient principles described by Kautilya, and aligned with the compass points.
+The Indus Valley Civilization built Mohenjo-Daro, Harappa, and other cities on a grid pattern, using ancient principles described by Kautilya, and aligned with the compass points.
 The ancient Greek city of Priene exemplifies a grid plan with specialized districts used across the Hellenistic Mediterranean.

 Urban areas

-Urban-type settlement extends far beyond the traditional boundaries of the city proper in a form of development sometimes described critically as urban sprawl.
+The urban-type settlement extends far beyond the traditional boundaries of the city proper in a form of development sometimes described critically as urban sprawl.
 Decentralization and dispersal of city functions (commercial, industrial, residential, cultural, political) has transformed the very meaning of the term and has challenged geographers seeking to classify territories according to an urban-rural binary.

 Metropolitan areas include suburbs and exurbs organized around the needs of commuters, and sometimes edge cities characterized by a degree of economic and political independence.
 (In the US these are grouped into metropolitan statistical areas for purposes of demography and marketing.)
 Some cities are now part of a continuous urban landscape called urban agglomeration, conurbation, or megalopolis (exemplified by the BosWash corridor of the Northeastern United States.)